nschlia/ffmpegfs/README.md

 ### Version 2.12 is under development

-- The code has been run through clang-tidy to identify bug-prone or inefficient code, and to find parts that could be modernised to C++17.
-Several issues could be resolved.
-Sometimes, many lines of code could be replaced by a few.
-Some parts run far more inefficiently than before.
-C++17 is cool.
-I need to get a t-shirt.
+- The code has been run thtough clang-tidy to detect areas that could be updated to C++17 and to find areas that are prone to bugs or are inefficient.
+Many problems could be fixed.
+Sometimes a few lines of code can take the place of many.
+Some components function far more effectively than they did in the past.
+C++17 is cool!
+I must purchase a t-shirt.
-- **Bugfix:** A potential crash under rare circumstances in get_prores_bitrate() has been fixed.
-Array access out-of-bounds could occur if best match resolution could not be determined.
+- **Bugfix:** In get prores bitrate(), a crash that might have happened in unusual circumstances has been corrected.
+If the best match resolution could not be found, array access out-of-bounds could happen.
-- **Bugfix:** Fixed several unlikely, but potential crashes when subtitle decoding failed or delayed video/audio packets could not be encoded.
+- **Bugfix:** Several unlikely, but potential problems that could have happened when subtitle decoding failed or delayed video/audio packets couldn't be decoded have been fixed.
-- **Bugfix:** The application could crash after an internal error.
+- **Bugfix:** An internal problem could cause the application to crash.
 Should never happen, though.
 Fixed anyway.

 ### Version 2.11 has been released